Authors of the report

 All the incidents of attacks against journalists and media editorial offices via judicial and/or economic means that were recorded in the three years (51 in total) originated from representatives of the authorities.

-During the period covered in this study, the top troika of mechanisms of pressure on journalists included:
+During the period covered in this study, the top three mechanisms of pressure on journalists included:

 - Dismissal/involuntary dismissal/forced quitting of the profession.